by Tony Vidler

 Superb.
 Everyone gets a compliance tick.

-The problem is that there was no engagement process.
-There was no communication process between the two professionals.
-There were no checklists or flowcharts or agreements in place as to who would do what, or when, or who carried what responsibilities to the client.
-Everything was ad hoc….every referral was an exercise in sporadic engagement….every referral had a different expereince of working with these 2 professionals jointly.
-Some had good experiences clearly, and so also clearly had quite average experiences as they did business elsewhere.
+The problem is that there is no qualification or engagement process.
+There is also no communication process between the two professionals.
+There are no checklists or flowcharts or agreements in place as to who would do what, or when, or who carries what responsibilities to the client.
+Everything is ad hoc….every referral is an exercise in goodwill approached with an attitude of “we’ll see how it goes”.
+Not suprisingly it isn’t going so well…every referral (or introduction) has a different experience in working with these 2 professionals jointly.
+Every introduction carries uncertainty and mis-matched expectations for everyone involved.

 Good processes are simply the result of anticipation based upon previous experience.
 Anticipating what can happen, and what is likely to happen, and what needs to happen to deliver a consistent service to a high standard.
 Capturing that thinking and anticipation into a series of steps, or tick boxes, or templates, or whatever works best for you, is what becomes a “process”.